icza/abdracommander/README.md

 # Abdra Commander

-A 2-pane file manager written in Java
+A 2-pane file manager written in Java.

-Screenshot:
+## Features

+- Completely written in Java, so you can use / run it in any operating systems.

+- Uses the native I/O capabilities introduced in Java 7.0.

+- Multi-window and multi-tab support.

+- Extensive configuration.

+- Easily extendable, extensive column list.

+- Easily extendable file operations.

+## Screenshot

 ![Abdra Commander v0.6.0 screenshot 01](screenshots/abdra-commander-v0.6.0-01.png)

 # Status